tobek/laminae/progress-part-1.md

 	}
 </style>

-It's not done, but it's ready enough: <a href="https://thereitwas.com/laminae/">Observations on the Twenty-Seven Laminae</a>
+<a href="https://thereitwas.com/laminae/">Observations on the Twenty-Seven Laminae</a> is a work in progress.

 Major updates will go into the <a href="https://thereitwas.com/laminae/d-translation-log">Translation Log</a>.